A project of the Partnership for a New American Economy

 Top countries of origin

 In the coming years, science, technology, engineering, and math (STEM) fields are projected to be a key part of US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Maryland, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than 26 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+For Maryland, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, 30 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 Recently, non-citizens have earned more than half of the engineering PhDs granted in the state.
+By 2020, Maryland will need to fill 211,190 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2013)